 One of the world’s biggest brand’s, Monster Energy, make an interesting case study as they have used sports sponsorship to climb to the top of the energy drinks industry.

-Monster Energy has become a brand synonymous with the sporting world.
-When tuning in to some of your favourite sports, you are never too far away from their iconic claw logo.
+This iconic energy drink has become a brand synonymous with the sporting world.
+When tuning in to some of your favourite sports, you are never too far away from Monster Energy claw.
 The California-based brand pride themselves on being authentic, and they have found a way to connect with consumers through sports sponsorship.

 Monster Energy is currently the sponsor of some of the world’s most popular sporting events and athletes, but the sports market hasn’t always been the brand’s main focus.
 Their ‘rock and roll’ image has seen them focus a lot of their marketing in the music industry.
 They sponsor various up and coming music artists in the USA- from rock bands all the way to rappers and singers.
 The success they’ve had in this field prompted them to launch the Monster Energy Outbreak Tour in 2011.
 This annual tour showcases some of the biggest new names in music, and it covers 5 genres- Hip Hop, EDM, Rock, Country, and College.
 Famous artists who have performed on these tours include Kendrick Lamar, Post Malone, and 21 Savage.